alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 * Water resistance: endure rain for extended periods.

 To build the outer shell we need to join a number of pieces with funny shapes.
-I did some numerical integration for the [Avis Minima](/2024/avis-minima), and found the optimal shapes.
+I did some numerical integration for the [Avis Minima](/2024/avis-minima) project, to find how to divide an airship into four planar segments.
-The pieces can be joined together using ultrasonic plastic sealing, which is much more effective than traditional sewing techniques.
+These pieces can be joined together using ultrasonic plastic sealing, which is much more effective than traditional sewing techniques.

 I have found that it is a good compromise to use around half the weight of the airship